silverton-io/buz-docs/blog/contract-powered-platform/index.md

 ### Schemas power compliance-oriented requirements

 Adhering to data privacy-oriented regulation requires a rethink of pretty much all data processing systems.
 The place to tokenize, redact, or hash personal information is not at the end of the data pipeline.
 It is at the start of the pipeline.
-Otherwise you'll have sensitive data lying all over S3 in cleartext, and no clue how to actually find or mitigate it.
+Otherwise you'll have sensitive data lying all over S3 in cleartext, and zero clue how to actually find or mitigate it.

 ### Schemas are the foundation of higher-order data models